 This section further verifies the impact of the input preprocessing module and input random masking strategy on model performance through ablation experiments, with the specific variant models compared as follows: \begin{itemize} \item \textbf{\{LSTM,AGCRN,GRU-D\}+MAE}~Replacing STAFN with \{ LSTM, AGCRN, GRU-D \}. \item \textbf{GeoMAE-FM}~Fixing training set missing ratio to 50\%. \item \textbf{GeoMAE-NM}~Using "0" imputing without mask tensor. \item \textbf{GeoMAE-01}~Using "0" imputing and "01" masking. \end{itemize}

-Figure \ref{fig:attrmae:abla}(a) shows the performance curves of four different backbone networks after adding the input preprocessing mechanism and self-supervised loss.
-Compared with the performance in Table \ref{tab:attrmae:overall-performance}, less effective improvement is achieved in other scenarios except for AGCRN performing better at low missing ratios.
+Figure~\ref{fig:attrmae:abla}(a) shows the performance curves of four different backbone networks after adding the input preprocessing mechanism and self-supervised loss.
+Compared with the performance in Table~\ref{tab:attrmae:overall-performance}, less effective improvement is achieved in other scenarios except for AGCRN performing better at low missing ratios.
 This indicates that LSTM, AGCRN, and GRU-D have limited capabilities when used as representation learning networks.
 STAFN should be the most suitable backbone network for this task.

-Secondly, from Figure \ref{fig:attrmae:abla}(b), it can be seen that there is a significant performance gap between GeoMAE-NM and GeoMAE.
-It demonstrates that despite the self-supervised auxiliary loss aiding in adjusting the model's spatio-temporal representation outputs, missing values still considerably affect GeoMAE-NM.
+Secondly, from Figure~\ref{fig:attrmae:abla}(b), it can be seen that there is a significant performance gap between GeoMAE-NM and GeoMAE.
+This demonstrates that even with the self-supervised auxiliary loss, missing values significantly affect GeoMAE-NM, highlighting the importance of the proposed preprocessing method.
 The introduction of the 01 masking makes the performance of the GeoMAE-01 model noticeably better than models without any masking mechanism.
 On this basis, the newly proposed incomplete data preprocessing method helps GeoMAE better mitigate the impact of missing values on representation learning, further enhancing its accuracy in predicting future readings.
 On the other hand, the GeoMAE-FM model trained with a fixed missing rate shows a significant performance gap compared to GeoMAE.
 This indicates that even with additional self-supervised loss, a fixed missing rate can still introduce certain biases.
 Once the model encounters a missing rate that does not match the training set in practical applications, the model's prediction accuracy will decline significantly.
 The above experimental results show that the random missing rate and the prompt matrix construction method in GeoMAE can effectively enhance the model's generalization ability, thereby improving its performance in practical implementation.